 Recycling aluminum reduces the demand for constantly extracting raw material from the earth.

 Aluminum is widely recycled.
-Unlike some materials, it can be recycled indefinitely.
+Unlike some materials, they can be recycled indefinitely.
 Recycling presents environmental benefits such as conserving resources and minimizing waste.
-However, before recycling, you can always consider the many innovative ways to reuse aluminum foils.
+However, you can always consider the many innovative ways to reuse aluminum foils before recycling.

 Stahl, T., Falk, S., Taschan, H., Boschek, B., & Brunn, H. (2018).
 Evaluation of human exposure to aluminum from food and food contact materials.
 European Food Research and Technology, 244(12), 2077-2084.

 Zeng, H., Lyu, F., Sun, W., Zhang, H., Wang, L., & Wang, Y. (2020).
 Progress on the Industrial Applications of Red Mud with a Focus on China.
 Minerals, 10(9), 773.

 Statista. (n.d.).
 Aluminum production worldwide in 2019, by region

 European Aluminum Foil Association. (n.d.).
 Recycling & Recovery of Aluminum Foil Packaging

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.